d-bl/GroundForge-help/docs/Nets/index.md

 The thread diagrams use one, two or four of the mirrored stitches shown in the table.
 With asymmetrical stitches you get more diagrams.

-You can argue that the last stitches in the gallery are multiple stitches.
-GroundForge does not know how threads react to pins so everything with just two pairs is a single stitch.
-Anyway, these stitches are too large for the small space per diagram.

 Symmetry introduction
 ---------------------